jlreedNIC/Dread/Assets/src/Taylor/Enemies/LightEnemyPrefabREADME.md

 - Is a subclass of EnemyAIStateMachine superclass.
 Inherits all of its member variables and methods.<br />
 - Has a RigidBody 2D<br />
 - Has a Circle Collider<br />
+- Has a Enemy Eyes Component<br />
+    -Enemy Eyes has a circle collider
+    -Enemy Eyes Script to control collider and send target info to enemy.
 - Has A Damageable Script component, for health and damage<br />
 - Has a EnemyStatsSO for Enemy stats<br />
 - Uses A* Pathfinding Package<br />